FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6.5 Underestimating Working Capital

-Breweries typically need 9-15 months of working capital post-opening before reaching break-even.
-Most failures happen month 14-22 when initial capital runs out.
+Breweries typically need 9–15 months of working capital post-opening to reach break-even.
+A large share of failures happen in months 14–22, when the initial raise runs out before the business turns the corner.

 7. The 2027 Operating Cadence